 Columbine victims | Injured 1, 2, 3, 4, 5, 6

-Overviews and experiences of each injured Columbine survivor.
+Columbine survivors who were injured during the high school shooting.
+Where possible, updates have been provided.
 Names contained within brackets [ ] indicate the victim didn't know the person but subsequent investigation has provided the identity of the individual.

-Shortly after Dylan Klebold looked under the table where Makai and his friends were hiding.
-Smiling, opened fire.
+Dylan Klebold looked under the table where Makai and his friends were hiding.
+Smiling, the shooter pulled his trigger.
 Makai was hit in the knee by the shotgun blast.
 Pat moved to help him and was shot in the head.
 Pat was knocked unconscious; Makai and Dan played dead.
 Then Eric Harris threw a home-made C02 bomb that bounced under their table and landed on Dan's thigh.
-Dan was too afraid to move so Makai reached over, grabbed it, and threw it back out from underneath the table where it exploded mid-air.
+Dan was too afraid to move so Makai reached over, grabbed it, and threw it back out.
+It exploded mid-air.

 "I thought he was an all right guy," Makai said.
 "Decent, real smart.
 He wasn't the kind of person he's being portrayed as.
 He was a nice guy, never treated me bad."